-The format of the value field is one of four data types.
+The format of the value field is one of five data types.
+Note that type "text" is a subset of type "string."

-string 0-253 octets

-address 32 bit value, most significant octet first.

-integer 32 bit value, most significant octet first.

-time 32 bit value, most significant octet first -- seconds since 00:00:00 GMT, January 1, 1970.
-The standard Attributes do not use this data type but it is presented here for possible use within Vendor-Specific attributes.
+- text 1-253 octets containing UTF-8 encoded 10646 [7] characters.
+Text of length zero (0) MUST NOT be sent; omit the entire attribute instead. - string 1-253 octets containing binary data (values 0 through 255 decimal, inclusive).
+Strings of length zero (0) MUST NOT be sent; omit the entire attribute instead. - address 32 bit value, most significant octet first. - integer 32 bit unsigned value, most significant octet first. - time 32 bit unsigned value, most significant octet first -seconds since 00:00:00 UTC, January 1, 1970.
+The standard Attributes do not use this data type but it is presented here for possible use in future attributes. - 5.1.

-5.1.
 Acct-Status-Type